 - Check if you have unsupported GPUs on your Mac machine.

-After upgrading to After Effects version 17.0, there may be driver issues, and you may need to upgrade your driver.
+After upgrading to After Effects version 17.x or later, there may be driver issues, and you may need to upgrade your driver.

 Some of the driver issues that you could face are:

-- The current version of your network device software may cause issues with your Adobe application
+- The current version of your network device software may cause issues with your Adobe application.

 - Intermittent crash while editing.